shelleyolivia/learn-tutorials/network-documentation/matic/tutorials/polygon-miniposts-tutorial.md

 }
 ```

-In Remix go to Solidity Compiler and hit the blue button with compiler 0.8.0
+On the Remix site, go to Solidity Compiler and click the blue button with compiler 0.8.0:

 ![](../../../.gitbook/assets/miniposts02.png)

-We should successfully compile the smart contract.
+This should successfully compile the smart contract.
 There would be a green icon in the left tab.
-Go to Deploy & Run Transactions.
-Make sure the Environment is set to JavaScript VM.
+Go to **Deploy & Run Transactions**.
+Make sure the Environment is set to **JavaScript VM**.
 Deploy the contract.
-We should see the contract under deployed contracts.
+You should now see the contract under deployed contracts.

 ![](../../../.gitbook/assets/miniposts03.png)

-We can play with the contract.
+You can play with the contract.
 Update your username, create several posts, change them and check the result by getting the posts.

 Outstanding!
 We have created a mini-blogging smart contract.
 Now let’s build the frontend for this.

-# Create the Front end
+# Create the frontend

 We are going to use a created repository to make it easier to follow.
 In this repository there are 3 branches, you can checkout from 1 to 3 to see the progress and changes while following this tutorial.